MohamedShawkyBayoumi/Movies-Quiz-App/README.md

-This project was bootstrapped with React, TypeScript
+This project was bootstrapped with React, TypeScript, Styled-Components

 ## Installing Dependencies